rdout2/resume_builder/README.md

-# free-resume-maker
+# Free Resume Maker
-A minimal resume maker that we all need
+A minimal, ATS-friendly resume maker that we all need.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).